Chase Ultimate Rewards (UR) Points: Everything You Need to Know

 Best Transfer Partners

-UR points transfer 1:1 to 14 airline and hotel partners.
+UR points transfer 1:1 to over a dozen airline and hotel partners (the exact list evolves as Chase adds and occasionally removes partners).
 Here are the ones that consistently deliver the best value:

 World of Hyatt (Best Hotel Partner)